Relational Wisdom for Every Setting!

 - Blog Posts on RW in the Workplace

 Some companies begin an RW training process by having a few employees pilot test one of RW360’s online courses (either the faith-based or values-based) or by providing their managers or a particular division with live training, ranging from a 1-3 hour presentation to a full-day staff retreat.
-In secular settings, this training typically involves RW360’s “values-based” materials.
+In secular settings, this training typically involves RW360’s “values-based” materials with occasional references to the availability of the faith-based version.

 Another approach is to have a management team go through our online course over a 4-8 week period and then have a Certified RW Instructor/Coach meet with the team in person to discuss the application of relational wisdom to specific organizational issues.
 This is sometimes followed by monthly or bimonthly video conferencing with managers who desire coaching to accelerate the development of specific relational skills.